 NASA has also observed CO2-related health impacts on space-station astronauts at much lower CO2 levels than expected and has identified a mechanism by which CO2 levels could affect the brain, as I reported last year.
 But we still don’t know the answer to key questions like “What are the long-term health impacts of exposures to moderate CO2 levels” and “Are certain groups or individuals more vulnerable to moderate CO2 levels?”

 The bottom line is that if you have a grow room with elevated levels of CO2, the best new research says you should minimize the time you spend in it.

-show that many other spaces routinely have CO2 elevated to levels that can negatively impact productivity, performance and test scores, including office buildings, homes, air plane cabins, cars and school classrooms.
+Finally, studies show that many other spaces routinely have CO2 elevated to levels that can negatively impact productivity, performance and test scores, including office buildings, homes, air plane cabins, cars and school classrooms.
 I measured CO2 levels as high as 2500 ppm at a recent all-day conference!
-So you may want to consider purchasing a portable CO2 monitor
+So you may want to consider purchasing a portable CO2 monitor for everyday use.

 Joseph J. Romm, Ph.D.

 Dr. Joseph Romm is a former acting Assistant Secretary for energy efficiency and renewable energy.
 He is Chief Science Advisor for the Emmy-winning docu-series “ Years of Living Dangerously,” whose Season 2 airs on National Geographic Channel starting October 30.
 He is founding editor of the website ClimateProgress.org.
 Dr. Romm is an advisor to New Frontier Financial.
 The views expressed here are his own.